aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/06-updatebuild.md

   - The **entrypoint.sh** script will handle setting up our environment and executiong GROMACS commands for us.
   - The **inputs/** files contain a set of default inputs that we will use.
 These files will be used to execute the "Lysozyme in Water" described on the [GROMACS tutorials website](http://www.mdtutorials.com/gmx/lysozyme/index.html).

-We will copy these files from the S3 bucket.
+You will copy these files from the S3 bucket.

   ```bash
   aws s3 cp s3://sc22-hpc-labs/entrypoint.sh .